kalyan90/react-mfe/README.md

 Container app:
 - Parent/Wrapper app for the child apps
-- Loads child apps upon request
+- MicroFrontend.js is used to render the child apps

 Child app 1 & 2:
 - Sample react apps